rauc/rauc/docs/reference.rst

     Bootname of the slot the system is currently booted from

   ``RAUC_UPDATE_SOURCE``
-    Path to mounted update rauc bundle, e.g. ``/mnt/rauc/bundle``
+    Path to mounted update bundle, e.g. ``/mnt/rauc/bundle``

   ``RAUC_MOUNT_PREFIX``
-    Provides the path prefix that may be used for rauc mounting points
+    Provides the path prefix that may be used for rauc mount points

   ``RAUC_SLOTS``
     An iterator list to loop over all existing slots.
 Each item in the list is